What is Dual Enrollment?

 Frequently asked questions about dual enrollment

 What’s the difference between dual enrollment and AP?

 Dual enrollment and Advanced Placement (AP) classes are both college-level courses available to high school students who want to earn college credit.
 Dual enrollment courses are taught by college professors, either on campus or online.
 In contrast, AP classes are taught at high schools by high school teachers.
-AP classes are intended to be taught at the college level, but they’re offered by the student’s high school.
+The College Board designs AP Classes as college-level courses to teach in high schools.

 Some students prefer AP classes because they’re more convenient.
 The credits earned are more widely accepted by colleges, and they’re sometimes more rigorous than dual enrollment courses.
 Meanwhile, other students choose to take dual enrollment courses to study subjects unavailable at their high school.
 Some students like getting a feel for taking classes at a college campus.

 Does dual enrollment look good on college applications?

 Dual enrollment courses can sometimes help students stand out during the college admissions process.
 Because colleges emphasize academic rigor, admissions officers are impressed by students who challenge themselves.
 However, this is not always the case.
 Colleges evaluate the strength of dual enrollment courses differently depending on their specific academic standards.
 AP courses sometimes look more impressive to admissions officers than dual enrollment classes.